TejDyal/RacketFuryPSVRLeagueBackend/README.md

 Forward engineered MySQL script (the creation of the dB):<br>
 "rf_league_db_forward engineer.sql"

+The above DB creation script is built upon further over the project development with modifying db scripts contained in this folder:
+"Modifying structure queries since original EER forward engineering"

+So if wanting to create a duplicate of the current database structure via SQL script, execute "rf_league_db_forward engineer.sql" and then the scripts in the above folder.

 Folder: "Data queries" contain several queries to test the functioning of the database
-Folder: "db data and structure dump"  is the database structure and test data.
+Folder: "db data and structure dump"  is the backup database structure and test data.

 Test data simulation spreadsheet of two different leagues running for one season :<br>
 "one season simulation of league results.ods"